 5Breakpoints relate only to non-meningitis isolates.
-For isolates categorised as intermediate to
+For isolates categorised as intermediate to ampicillin avoid oral treatment with amoxicillin.
+Susceptibility inferred from the MIC of ampicillin.

 6Breakpoints are based on intravenous administration.
 Beta-lactamase positive isolates should be reported resistant.